 And they live 70 to 80 years.
 Just think of signing on for a two-year-old who will never grow up.
 Ever.

 If you're considering any of the above wild animals as pets, you'll have to search another Web site.
 You're braver than me.

 Next steps?
-Consider getting the kids a pet they can care for themselves with little or no assistance.
+Consider getting the kids an easy pet they can care for themselves with little or no assistance.

 Be sure to consider these Pet Pros and Cons before you bring a pet home to make sure your home and your family's lifestyle are compatible with whichever pet you choose.
 You'll be glad you did.